-You can create secure server and clients using the Global Security Kit (GSKit) APIs.
+You can create secure server and clients using either the Global Security Kit (GSKit) APIs or the Secure Sockets Layer (SSL) APIs.

-GSKit APIs have return codes that help you identify errors when establishing secure socket connections.
+GSKit APIs are preferred because they are supported across IBM systems, while SSL_APIs exist only in the IBM i operating system.
+Each set of Secure Sockets APIs has return codes that help you identify errors when establishing secure socket connections.

-Note: By using the examples, you agree to the terms of the "Code license and disclaimer information" on page 183.
+Note: By using the examples, you agree to the terms of the "Code license and disclaimer information" on page 177.